anassag/Chameleon/README.md

 	- If the created sentence is closer to the target : sample from synonyms closer to this sentence for the next 100 iteration
 	- If no closer sentence is found in the closest words resample again from the whole synonyms list.

+The algorithm stops after 5 trials or if it finds a sentence that meets the stopping criterion and is sufficiently different from the target (Levenshtein distance >= 30).

 Here is an example on how to use :

 ```ruby